 According to the former Norwegian prime minister, Jens Stoltenberg, there is a broad consensus on the Norwegian government’s management of petroleum revenues through the pension fund and fiscal regulation.
 The main reason for this consensus, Stoltenberg believes, is the example of many other countries around the world being unable to manage oil and gas wealth in a sustainable and responsible way, but rather spending large revenues too quickly – examples that Norway would very much like to avoid.

 Stoltenberg acknowledges that one of the challenges faced by the government was to protect the fund and “avoid using too much money too fast”.
 At the same time, the former prime minister considers everyone underestimated the size the fund would reach, as well as the capabilities of the Norwegian government to manage it.

 The commitment of political actors has been instrumental in the fund’s successful transformation of finite oil wealth into a long-term economic resource for the country.
 As outlined in the Challenges section above, the risks of the “resource curse” and “the Dutch disease” result from the mismanagement of a sudden access to abundant natural resources.
 Norway did not want to fall into the trap of spending such revenues immediately without taking into account the adverse long-term impact on the economy.

-During the first years of the fund, the government did not manage to save any revenues; instead, it surrendered to the urge to spend all the money quickly.
+During the first years of the fund, revenues from oil were spent on an ongoing basis.
 However, the government was committed to make the GPFG work for the long-term benefit of the country, and led reforms in the Norwegian economy that resulted in the Ministry of Finance successfully making the first deposit of oil revenues in 1996.
 Since then, government self-regulation has continued to limit public expenditure of petroleum revenues and protect the value of the fund.